codefordenver/code-for-denver-site/src/markdown/howitworks.md

 # What We Do

-#### What does Code for Denver typically do?
+#### So What does Code for Denver basically do?

-We work with non-profits or local government to building apps or websites that serve their needs.
-Who we work with and what issues we address are determined during first Monday pitch nights.
-To stay on top of projects throughout the year, we host weekly meetups to manage things and work on current projects.
+We build apps and websites for non-profits, local government, and the community that serve their needs.
+Who we work with and what we work on are determined on project pitch nights, the first Monday of each month.
+To stay on top of projects throughout the year, we host weekly meet-ups to manage things and work on current projects.

-#### To what degree is your work influenced by Code for America?
+#### What is your relationship with Code for America?

-Code for America connects us to the wider civic technology movement.
-We are a brigade of Code for America Brigade, through them, we are able to learn from other brigades.
-Our projects are member-driven.
-We seek inspiration from other brigades and adopt many of the working practices and values of Code for America.
+Code for America connects our organization to the wider civic technology movement.
+As a brigade of Code for America, we are able to connect with, learn, and seek inspiration from other CfA brigades.
+We also receive support in the form of some [cool tools](http://www.codeforamerica.org/brigade/tools/).

 >"We design.
 We architect.
 We explore.
 We teach.
 We empathize."